Bezisterim

-Bezisterim (developmental code names NE3107, HE3286) is a synthetic analogue of androstenetriol that is believed to have anti-inflammatory and insulin-sensitizing effects in the brain.
+Bezisterim (INN, USAN; developmental code names NE3107, HE3286) is a synthetic analogue of androstenetriol that is believed to have anti-inflammatory and insulin-sensitizing effects in the brain.
 The compound crosses the blood–brain barrier and does not activate any neurotransmitter receptors.
-It has been tested as a treatment for Alzheimer's disease, Parkinson's disease, and traumatic brain injury.
+It has been tested as a treatment for Alzheimer's disease, Parkinson's disease, traumatic brain injury, and post-acute COVID-19 syndrome (long COVID).
 The drug is under development for a variety of conditions and its highest developmental phase is phase 3 for Alzheimer's disease.